CASULA POWERHOUSE MUSIC

 With the conversation guided by Irregular Fit Creative Director, Ayebatonye Abrakasa, Four to the Floor aims to promote collective healing, mutual respect & understanding and celebration of those who have and continue to pave the way through artistic innovation.

 Restoration Station Iso Sessions is a showcase of exciting new musical talent from Western Sydney.
-These performances are filmed in the Casula Powerhouse theatre and in the artists' own bedrooms and are scheduled to go live each Thursday whilst the Koori Floor restoration is taking place.
+These performances are filmed in the Casula Powerhouse theatre and in the artists' own bedrooms and were scheduled to go live each Thursday whilst the Koori Floor restoration was taking place.
 Each performer brings a taste of the diverse range of untapped musical talent, who specialise in different genres ranging from alternative, rock, pop, rap and more.

 CPAC Live Iso Sessions is a series of online music concerts played by the local musicians around south-west Sydney run by our youth group, CPAC Youth.
 Inspired by NPR’s Tiny Desk series, these stripped back performance sessions are performed and recorded in the kid’s studio at Casula Powerhouse Arts Centre or in their own bedrooms for those unable to make the space.